 What is Equity Ratio?

-Financial ratios are one of the essential tools for stakeholders of the company to judge the performance of the company.
+Financial ratios are one of the essential tools for the company’s stakeholders to judge the company’s performance.
 It not only helps to compare two different companies but also helps to monitor the performance of the same company over the years.
-One of the essential financial ratios is the “Equity Ratio.”
+One of the essential financial ratios is the “equity ratio.”
 It is a financial tool that measures the leverage taken by the firm.

 This metric tells us about the asset financing of the firm.
 There are two major sources of finance, i.e., Debt & Equity.
 Equity is the amount invested by the owners/shareholders of the company & debt is the amount borrowed by the company.
 In other words, the Equity Ratio tells us how much percentage of a firm’s asset funding is through the equity contribution.

 - Equity Ratio Formula